ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 ```

 From the command line, to build the release version of your project,
-you would simply run `rake release`.
+you would simply run `ceed release`.
 To run all your unit tests,
-you would run `rake test:all`.
+you would run `ceed test:all`.
 That's it!

 Of course, many more advanced options allow you to configure
 your project with a variety of features to meet a variety of needs.